Maharishi Mahesh Yogi

 Maharishi Mahesh Yogi (born Mahesh Prasad Varma, 12 January 1911?
 (Note: Maharishi Mahesh Yogi's year of birth is uncertain, as various sources claim 1911, 1917, or 1918.) – 5 February 2008) was the creator of Transcendental Meditation (TM) and leader of the worldwide organization that has been characterized in multiple ways, including as a new religious movement and as non-religious.
 He became known as Maharishi (meaning "great seer") and Yogi as an adult.

 After earning a degree in physics at Allahabad University in 1942, Maharishi Mahesh Yogi became an assistant and disciple of Swami Brahmananda Saraswati (also known as Guru Dev), the Shankaracharya (spiritual leader) of the Jyotir Math in the Indian Himalayas.
 The Maharishi credits Brahmananda Saraswati with inspiring his teachings.
 In 1955, the Maharishi began to introduce his Transcendental Deep Meditation (later renamed Transcendental Meditation) to India and the world.
 His first global tour began in 1958.
 His devotees referred to him as His Holiness, and because he laughed frequently in early TV interviews, he was sometimes referred to as the "giggling guru."

 The Maharishi trained more than 40,000 TM teachers, taught the Transcendental Meditation technique to "more than five million people" and founded thousands of teaching centres and hundreds of colleges, universities and schools, while TM websites report that tens of thousands have learned the TM-Sidhi programme.
 His initiatives include schools and universities with campuses in several countries, including India, Canada, the United States, the United Kingdom and Switzerland.
-The Maharishi, his family and close associates created charitable organisations and for-profit businesses, including health clinics, mail-order health supplement stores and organic farms.
+The Maharishi, his family and close associates created charitable organisations and for-profit businesses, including alternative medicine health clinics (Maharishi Vedic Approach to Health), mail-order ayurveda health supplement stores, and organic farms.
 The reported value of the Maharishi's organization has ranged from the millions to billions of U.S. dollars; in 2008, the organization placed the value of their United States assets at about $300 million.

 In the late 1960s and early 1970s, the Maharishi achieved fame as the guru to the Beatles, the Beach Boys, and other celebrities.
-In the late 1970s, he started the TM-Sidhi programme, which proposed to improve the mind–body relationship of practitioners through techniques such as Yogic flying.
+In the late 1970s, he started the TM-Sidhi programme, which includes techniques such as Yogic flying.
 The Maharishi's Natural Law Party was founded in 1992 and ran campaigns in dozens of countries.
 He moved to near Vlodrop, the Netherlands, in the same year.
-In 2000, he created the Global Country of World Peace, a non-profit organization, and appointed its leaders.
+In 2000, he created the Global Country of World Peace, a non-profit world government organization, and appointed its leaders (crowned as rajas and majarajas, i.e. "kings" and "great kings").
 In 2008, the Maharishi announced his retirement from all administrative activities and went into silence until his death three weeks later.